steveshogren/blog-source/source/_posts/2014-05-06-di-is-a-hack.markdown

 getConnection = function() { return { Execute: function(sql) {}}};
 ```

-I am now able to test my "Insert" function without being afraid of it
+I am now able to test my "Insert" function without it calling the real
-calling any other dependencies.
-My design can take whatever shape
+dependencies.
+My design can take whatever shape best fits the problem,
-best fits the problem.
+without constraining itself to "what works for testing".